 The one thing that I learned with making these Donut Store Apple Fritters, is that it is best to glaze them when they are hot.
 Odd I know, but if you wait until they are cool, you will end up with a sticky mess.
 Glazing them while hot, produces a dry crispy glaze, just like the donut store!

 So make a few extra, freeze them, and enjoy them on a cold winter day!
 Enjoy!
 Scroll down below the recipe for more of our favorite apple recipes.

 - 2 teaspoons butter

-- 2 medium tart apples peeled and chopped into 1/2-inch pieces
+- 2 medium tart apples peeled and chopped into ½-inch pieces

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

 - 1 teaspoon freshly squeezed lemon juice

 - 1 Tablespoon cinnamon

 - 1 Tablespoon flour